khvatov/machine-learning-zoomcamp-capstone/README.md

 The main file is [capstone.ipynb](capstone.ipynb).
 It contains EDA, feature importance analysis as well as several models' creation, tuning and comparison.

 In order to run this Jupyter notebook one must have Python 3.11 installed and `pipenv`.
+Once inside this cloned repo directory, execute
+`pipenv install`
-Once inside this cloned repo directory, execute `pipenv install`; this will install all the necessary dependecies to launch Jupyter and interact with this notebook.
+this will install all the necessary dependecies to launch Jupyter and interact with this notebook.
 You may execute` pipenv shell` in order to swith context to the virtual environment created by pipenv.
 Execute `jupyter lab` in order to launch Jupyter.

 ### Cloud and local deployment